xdrip/xdrip_docs/docs/use/alarms.md

 ##### Forecasted low

 You can set an alarm on forecasted low value.
-This feature will use the momentum (extrapolation of the current BG trend) and not the prediction set.
+This feature will use the momentum (extrapolation of the current BG trend) and **not** the [prediction](../predictions) settings.
 Forecasted low (min) is the time in which a low will be forecasted (the one that usually displays in yellow on the graph screen).

 <img src="../images/M-S-AA-EAb.png" style="zoom:75%;" />